Insurance

 Potential for further development of the life-insurance market

-The average annual life-insurance premium in the EU is approximately 1,238 EUR per person in 2021.
-By comparison, this figure forthe Czech Republic in 2021 reached EUR 200, as growth of the average life-insurance premium in the country practically stalled in 2010.
-The potential for further growth dealing with this significant gap in the life market between Czech Republic and Europe is connected mostly in further development of risk protection in life insurance, life annuities in future pension reforms and the covering of long term care risk.
+The potential for further growth dealing with this significant gap in the life market between the Czech Republic and Europe is mostly connected in further development of risk protection in life insurance, life annuities in future pension reforms and the covering of long-term care risk.

 Petr Jedlička